osmandapp/web/main/docs/user/widgets/map-buttons.md

 ![Configure screen menu](@site/static/img/widgets/location_zoom_buttons.png)

-My location & zoom buttons control the map display.
+My location and Zoom buttons control the map display.
 You can read more in [Interact with map](../map/interact-with-map.md#my-location--zoom) article.

 ## Directions